Paliperidone extended-release tabletsPronunciation

 - Paliperidone extended-release tablets may increase the amount of a certain hormone (prolactin) in your blood.
 Symptoms may include enlarged breasts in men, missed menstrual period, decreased sexual ability, or nipple discharge.
 Contact your doctor right away if you experience any of these symptoms.

 - Paliperidone extended-release tablets may rarely cause a prolonged (eg, more than 4 hours) or painful erection.
 This could happen even when you are not having sex.
 If this is not treated right away, it could lead to permanent sexual problems, such as impotence.
 Contact your doctor right away if you have an erection that lasts more than 4 hours.

 - Lab tests may be performed while you take paliperidone extended-release tablets.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Paliperidone extended-release tablets may cause weight gain.
 Your weight may need to be monitored while you take paliperidone extended-release tablets.

 - Use paliperidone extended-release tablets with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking paliperidone extended-release tablets while you are pregnant.
 Taking paliperidone extended-release tablets during the third trimester may result in uncontrolled muscle movements or withdrawal symptoms in the newborn.
 Discuss any questions or concerns with your doctor.
-Paliperidone extended-release tablets is found in breast milk.
+Paliperidone extended-release tablets are found in breast milk.
 If you are or will be breast-feeding while you take paliperidone extended-release tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of paliperidone extended-release tablets: